theonetruenerd/VenusLibraryDocumentation/docs/source/ErrorReportLibrary.rst

 The error report library generates concise reports on both general errors and pipetting errors that occur during a run, extracting the information from the trace file.
 It adds the following functions:

-- :py:func:`CopyActiveTraceFile`
+- :ven:func:`CopyActiveTraceFile`
-- :py:func:`GenerateGeneralErrorsReport`
+- :ven:func:`GenerateGeneralErrorsReport`
-- :py:func:`GeneratePipettingErrorsReport`
+- :ven:func:`GeneratePipettingErrorsReport`

-.. py:function:: CopyActiveTraceFile(variable o_strTraceCopyFilePath)
+.. ven:function:: CopyActiveTraceFile(variable o_strTraceCopyFilePath)

   Finds the trace file that is currently active (i.e. associated with the current run) and makes a copy of it, which it saves in the location specified.